microsoft/AzureTRE/docs/auth.md

 ### TRE e2e test

-TRE e2e test app registration is used to authorize end-to-end test scenarios.
+The **TRE e2e test** app registration is used to authorize end-to-end test scenarios.
 It has no scopes or app roles defined.

 > **Note:**
 >
 > * This app registration is only needed and used for **testing**
-> * As of writing this, there is no automated way provided for creating "TRE e2e test" app registration, but it needs to be created manually.
+> * As of writing this, there is no automated way provided for creating the **TRE e2e test** app registration, so it needs to be created manually.

 #### API permissions - TRE e2e test